 Overall, Pepperstone and FP Markets tie as both brokers are able to boost higher leverage ratios across all financial instruments offered via its global offshore branches.
 Both FX brokers offer forex leverage in line with the industry standards in each jurisdiction.

 View FP Markets Review >>Visit FP Markets >>

 In terms of trading platforms experience and technical tools, forex traders can access both brokers industry-leading software solutions like the MetaTrader 4 and MetaTrader 5.
 Additionally, Pepperstone clients can access the leading multi-asset cTrader by Spotware Systems.
 At the same time, FP Markets offers a proprietary trading platform IRESS which is only available for Australian traders.
-The IRESS trading platform provides a to access shares trading using DMA trading execution.
+The IRESS trading platform provides to access shares trading using DMA trading execution.

-To compare the range of trading platforms offered by the two Australian-based brokers, our team of FX experts reviewed what trading tools they offer, order execution speed, research capabilities, ECN platform technology, social trading tools and the mobile trading capabilities.
+To compare the range of trading platforms offered by the two Australian-based brokers, our team of FX experts reviewed what trading tools they offer, order execution speed, research capabilities, ECN platform technology, social trading tools and mobile trading capabilities.